 Women have different reasons for choosing a particular operation.
 For example, some women prefer to keep as much of their breast as possible.
-Other women prefer to have the whole breast removed because it makes them feel more confident that the DCIS is cured.
+Other women prefer to have the whole breast removed because it makes them feel more confident that the DCIS has been removed.

 It is important to discuss your options with your doctor or nurse.